METHADONE HAS TWO USES FOR TREATING OPIOID ADDICTION

 First, it helps to alleviate the otherwise uncomfortable symptoms associated with withdrawal, such as stomach cramping, chills, and insomnia.
 Once the patient has detoxified, methadone continues to facilitate recovery by keeping the patient’s cravings to a minimum.

 Methadone is well-researched, and has also been shown to be effective in helping patients recover from opioid addiction and heroin addiction.
-It is one of several medications that may be administered to a patient as part of a course of Medication Assisted Therapy (MAT).
+It is one of several medications that may be administered to a patient as part of a course of Medication Assisted Treatment (MAT).
 MAT is an essential part of any addiction recovery plan, because methadone and other medications, when used appropriately, reduce the risk that the patient will relapse due to drug cravings or withdrawal symptoms.

 Get Help Fighting Opioid Addiction Today

 If you’ve been worried about a loved one, or if you’re concerned about the way you use your pain medication, we urge you to contact us as soon as possible for help.
 To take the first step, contact us online or call right away.

 Symetria Recovery’s success rate is 4x greater than the industry average.

 After six months, 9 in 10 patients are having success in treatment.